 Being kind to yourself means being gentle and understanding when you’re being self-critical.

-A good tip when it comes to self-love is to think about what you’d say to friends or family members who were struggling with negative or self-limiting thoughts – and to take your own advice (as tricky as that can be!).
+A good tip for fostering self-love is to think about what you’d say to friends or family members who were struggling with negative or self-limiting thoughts, and to take your own advice (as tricky as that can be!).

-We can often be harder on ourselves than anybody else – but we shouldn’t be, as the relationship that we have with ourselves is the most important relationship of all.
+We can often be harder on ourselves than anybody else – but we shouldn’t be, as the relationship we have with ourselves is the most important one of all.

-There are many ways to practise self-love – for example, allowing yourself ‘me time’ – which can be time set aside to do something that you enjoy, like going for a long walk, having a relaxing bath, or reading a book.
+There are many ways to practise self-love.
+This can include allowing yourself ‘me time’ to do something you enjoy, like going for a long walk, having a relaxing bath, or reading a book.
 It can also involve celebrating your achievements (even the small ones) and recognising your strengths.

 2. Offer to help someone else

 Ask your partner or a friend if you can do something for them.
-It can be as basic as helping them with a task you know they’ve been putting off.
-By helping them, you’ll probably find that you’ll feel better about yourself and your capabilities.
+It can be as simple as helping them with a task you know they’ve been putting off.
+By doing this, you’ll probably find that you’ll feel better about yourself and your capabilities.

 You could also volunteer for a good cause.
-Why not look for an organisation that you’re interested in and see what kind of volunteering vacancies they have or search for wider volunteering opportunities in your local area?
+Why not look for an organisation you’re interested in to see what volunteering vacancies are available, or search for wider volunteering opportunities?

 Another helpful way to improve confidence and self-esteem is to keep a gratitude journal.
 The things you write down could be as big or as small as you like: a morning dog walk, your favourite piece of music, time spent with your partner, children, and grandchildren, and so on.

 A gratitude journal can help you feel more optimistic about yourself and your life.
-For this reason, some people find it useful to keep their journal or gratitude list close by for times when they’re feeling negative and need a reminder of the good things.
-If you’re interested in the prospect of journaling, you might like to check out our article; The power of journaling as a life habit.
+For this reason, some people find it useful to keep their journal or gratitude list close by for when they need a reminder of the good things in their life.
+If you’re interested in the prospect of journaling, you might like to check out our article: The power of journaling as a life habit.

-In addition to keeping a gratitude journal, writing to-do lists is always a positive action to take, whether or not you need to boost your confidence and self-esteem.
-As you complete an item on your list, you can tick it off, enjoy a sense of accomplishment, and take the opportunity to give yourself some praise.
-You could even start with something small to tick off like making the bed in the morning.
+Writing to-do lists is another positive action.
+As you complete an item on your list, you can tick it off, enjoy a sense of accomplishment, and take the opportunity to give yourself praise.
+You could even start with something small to tick off, like making the bed in the morning.

 4. Practise positive thinking

-Try practising thinking positively rather than negatively.
-When you start thinking you aren’t good enough, or won’t be able to achieve your goals, why not tell yourself that you are good enough and that you will succeed in attaining what you want?
+When you start thinking you aren’t good enough or won’t be able to achieve your goals, why not tell yourself you are good enough and that you will succeed in attaining what you want?

-You might like to read our articles, How to learn the skill of optimism and 7 powerful ways to conquer self-limiting beliefs, to learn more about how to challenge negative thoughts.
+You might like to read our articles, How to learn the skill of optimism and 7 powerful ways to conquer self-limiting beliefs, for more tips on challenging negative thoughts.

-For example, if you meet up with a friend and spend the whole time listing off everything in life you’re unhappy with, it’s likely you’ll walk away feeling down.
-Whereas, if you spend a few hours having more positive, constructive conversations with a friend, you’re more likely to feel empowered and inspired.
+Just like our thoughts, our actions can have a powerful influence on our confidence and self-esteem.
+For example, if you meet up with a friend and spend the whole time listing everything in life you’re unhappy with, you’ll likely walk away feeling low.
+Whereas, having positive, constructive conversations is more likely to leave you feeling empowered and inspired.

-It can be difficult to shift negative behaviour patterns towards more positive ones, but once you do, it’s likely that your confidence and self-esteem will improve.
+It can be difficult to shift negative behaviour patterns towards positive ones, but it’s likely your confidence and self-esteem will improve once you do.

-To practise (and get used to) being more positive, you could try writing down something good you’ve achieved each day or something that you remember achieving in the past.
-You could also include encouraging things that others have said about you.
+To practise (and get used to) being more positive, you could try writing down something good you’ve achieved each day, or something you’ve achieved in the past.
+You could also include encouraging things others have said about you.

-Then, make time each day or week to add to your list and keep it close, so that in the event of a dip in your self-confidence or self-esteem, you’ll have a gentle reminder of all the positive things that you’ve achieved.
+Then, you could make time each day or week to add to your list and keep it close, so that in the event of a dip in self-confidence or self-esteem, you’ll have a gentle reminder of all the positive things you’ve achieved.

 5. Learn to say no

-This can then wreak havoc on your self-esteem because you might feel that you’re not behaving in a way that’s true to yourself or what you want.
-But, the good news is that there are ways to politely say no without having to create excuses.
-You can read more about this in our article; The power of saying no: 8 ways to say no and why it’s important.
+This can wreak havoc on your self-esteem because you might feel that you’re not behaving in a way that’s true to yourself or what you want.
+But the good news is that there are ways to politely say no without creating excuses.
+You can read more about this in our article: The power of saying no: 8 ways to say no and why it’s important.

 6. Learn something new